frankiehiggs/ALE-from-slits/README.md

 Currently the parameters (number of slits, their locations and lengths, $\eta$ for the ALE, etc.) have to be typed into `ale-script.py`, or you can allow it to choose the parameters randomly (the distribution can be changed by modifying `get_random_configuration()` ).
 This is set around line `211`.
 I'll make it more user-friendly when I get a chance.

-There's also a Jupyter Notebook which does more-or-less the same thing.
+There's also a Jupyter Notebook which does more-or-less the same thing, but with extensive explanations of the method (based on Pearce, 1991 [https://epubs.siam.org/doi/10.1137/0912013]).

 --